mvp/uhubctl/README.md

 =========

-This utility was tested to compile and work on Linux (Ubuntu, Redhat/Fedora/CentOS) and on Mac OS X.
+This utility was tested to compile and work on Linux (Ubuntu, Redhat/Fedora/CentOS), FreeBSD and on Mac OS X.
 It should be possible to compile it for Windows as well - please report if you succeed in doing that.